Shounak-Ghosh/cv-midterm/README.md

 The task involved displaying the horizontal and vertical angle offset from the center of a detection.
 The camera resolution/FOV was used for the x and y axis to determine the respective offsets.

 ### Design Decisions
+The DepthCamera class attempted to extract the bounding box coordinates in order to compute angle offsets.
+However, get_coordinates() was unable to return the bounding box coordinates.
+This issue needs to be resolved.

 ## Prompt 3 (SystemD)